gis-yang/gis-yang.github.io/_pages/Resources.md

 feature_row4:
   - image_path: /assets/images/AAG.png
     title: "American Association of Geographers (AAG)"
     excerpt: "The American Association of Geographers (AAG) is a leading network advancing the field of geography.
-Through advocacy, research, and education, the AAG supports its members worldwide, promoting interdisciplinary collaborations to address social, environmental, and geographic challenges, ensuring the vitality and public relevance of geographic knowledge."
+Through advocacy, research, and education, the AAG supports its members worldwide, promoting interdisciplinary collaborations to address social, environmental, and geographic challenges."
     url: "https://www.aag.org/"
     btn_label: "More Info"
     btn_class: "btn--primary"